 Assembly: mscorlib (in mscorlib.dll)

-It considers two items that are null to be equal, and considers a null item to be less than an item that is not null.
+It considers two items that are a null reference (Nothing in Visual Basic) to be equal, and considers a null item to be less than an item that is not null.

 If the first item in the comparison can be cast to an IStructuralComparable object (in other words, if it is a collection object that implements the IStructuralComparable interface), it calls the CompareTo method.

 If the first item in the comparison cannot be cast to an IStructuralComparable object (in other words, if it is not a collection object that implements the IStructuralComparable interface), it calls the Comparer.Default.Compare method.

 Windows 8.1, Windows Server 2012 R2, Windows 8, Windows Server 2012, Windows 7, Windows Vista SP2, Windows Server 2008 (Server Core Role not supported), Windows Server 2008 R2 (Server Core Role supported with SP1 or later; Itanium not supported)

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.